Isabella of Aragon, Queen of Germany

-Isabella of Aragon (1305 – 12 July 1330) was the daughter of James II of Aragon and his second wife Blanche of Anjou.
+Isabella of Aragon (1300 – 12 July 1330) was the daughter of James II of Aragon and his second wife Blanche of Anjou.
 The queen consort of Frederick I of Austria, she was a member of the House of Barcelona.

 Life

-Isabella was originally betrothed to Oshin, King of Armenia, son of Leo II, King of Armenia and his wife Queen Keran.
-Her father planned her betrothal to Oshin of Armenia in exchange for religious relics of St Thecla, located at Sis in Armenia, which he was anxious to acquire for the cathedral of Tarragona.
+Isabella was originally betrothed to Oshin of Armenia, son of Leo II, King of Armenia.
+Her father planned her betrothal to Oshin in exchange for religious relics of St Thecla, located at Sis in Armenia, which he was anxious to acquire for the cathedral of Tarragona.
 Negotiations for the marriage broke down in the face of Armenian opposition to increased close ties with the Catholic western powers.

-On 11 May 1315, Isabella married Frederick I of Austria, King of Germany in Ravensburg.
+On 11 May 1315, Isabella married Frederick I of Austria, king of Germany, in Ravensburg.
 From then onwards, Isabella was known as Elisabeth in Germany and Austria.
-Her husband had been elected as one of two rival Kings of Germany in October, 1314.
+Her husband had been elected as one of two rival kings of Germany in October, 1314.
 His rival was Louis IV of Bavaria.
-With her marriage, Isabel became one of two Queens of Germany with Beatrix von Silesia-Glogau, wife of Louis IV.
+With her marriage, Isabel became one of two Queens of Germany with Beatrice of Silesia, wife of Louis IV.
 On 5 September 1325, Frederick I and Louis IV resolved their conflict by agreeing to serve as co-rulers.
 However Frederick soon became the junior co-ruler and retired to Austria until his death on 13 January 1330.